opengisch/QField/doc/dev.md

 # In "Xcode" build settings, it is possible that the additional flag "CoreFoundation" had to be removed manually.

 # Then, compile.
-Hopefully, all done.
 To install an app on iOS, it must be signed using Xcode tools.
 cmake --build build-arm64-ios
 ```